twlaacj/learngit/readme.txt

-Git is a version conrtol system.
+Git is a distributed version conrtol system.
 Git is free software.